-- Technical writing skills (English) and high level of verbal skills (English) are necessary to communicate departmental positions on resource management issues and regulatory matters to stakeholders (e.g., harvesters and community-based resources organizations) and other agencies and to fulfill departmental requirements (e.g., enforcement reports, proposals). - Management experience and skills to plan, organize and coordinate multiple and divergent activities with other government and non-government organizations within the region. - Human resource management and supervision skills are required to oversee permanent, casual and seasonal staff. - Knowledge of resource harvesting techniques and activities in the region. - Knowledge of wildlife populations in the region including seasonal movement, habitat, reproduction cycles and community use of key species. - Specialized in resource management practices and resource development techniques. - Knowledge of a variety of resource sectors including minerals, oil and gas, forestry, land claim developments, and Indigenous traditional activities. - Knowledge of forest and fire management techniques. - Knowledge of skills required to live on the land including navigation skills for intercommunity and trap line travel. - Extensive experience in applying legislation, monitoring and enforcement techniques. - Knowledge and experience with personnel with personnel training techniques - Knowledge of computer software including word processing, database, GIS and spreadsheet programs. - Knowledge of basic renewable resource management philosophy and techniques to be able to work in renewable resource management, environmental protection, and conservation education. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.
+- Seasoned technical writing skills (English) and high level of verbal skills (English) are necessary to communicate departmental positions on resource management issues and regulatory matters to stakeholders (e.g., harvesters and community- based resources organizations) and other agencies and to fulfill departmental requirements (e.g., enforcement reports, proposals). - Extensive management experience and skills to plan, organize and coordinate multiple and divergent activities with other government and non-government organizations within the region. - Considerable human resource management and supervision skills are required to oversee permanent, casual and seasonal staff. - Extensive knowledge of resource harvesting techniques and activities in the region. - Detailed knowledge of wildlife populations in the region including seasonal movement, habitat, reproduction cycles and community use of key species. - Specialized in resource management practices and resource development techniques. - Knowledge of a variety of resource sectors including minerals, oil and gas, forestry, land claim developments, and Indigenous traditional activities. - Knowledge of forest and fire management techniques. - Knowledge of skills required to live on the land including navigation skills for intercommunity and trap line travel. - Extensive experience in applying legislation, monitoring and enforcement techniques. - Extensive knowledge and experience with personnel with personnel training techniques - Extensive knowledge of computer software including word processing, database, GIS and spreadsheet programs. - Working in renewable resource management, environmental protection, and conservation education requires knowledge of basic renewable resource management philosophy and techniques. - Ability to commit to actively upholding and consistently practicing personal diversity, inclusion and cultural awareness, as well as safety and sensitivity approaches in the workplace.